 - If the asset based servicing level is not added to the property, Uptick will deem this level OUT OF CONTRACT.
 Out of contract asset based testing means that the servicing needs to be quoted before going out to site and completing the test.
 Uptick will manage any out of contract assets that are due on these properties in Uptick for you, helping you raise quotes for upcoming testing.

 For example, the below tells the system that the 5 Yearly Overhaul is not in contract and therefore should be managed externally on the non-contracted servicing dashboard.

 How asset based servicing appears on the Property's Routine schedule

-Below you can see that the Fire detection and alarm systems Monthly level is a normal site based level and just shows the letter representing the service level due.
-The annual, which is asset based, will show the number of assets to be serviced in that month as well as the the level that those assets are due for.
+Asset based servicing is depicted on the routine schedule as an icon with a number (number of assets due for this service) above it.
+Below you can see that the Fire detection and alarm systems Annual level is a normal site-based level and just shows the letter representing the service level due.
+The 5-Yearly, which is asset based, will show the number of assets to be serviced in that month as well as the level that those assets are due for.
+Out of contract servicing will also show up on this routine calendar.
 This will help clearly distinguish asset-based services from site-based services on this site.

 Managing out of contract asset based servicing

 To manage out of contract asset based servicing that needs to be quoted on and approved before tasks can be generated, simple use our Non-contracted Routine Servicing Dashboard.